jablo/cablesim/README.md

 something on the order of 10 CMTSes each with 5000 cable modems, 5000 mtas and 5000 CPEs attached is my goal.

-This is a very draft first version.
+This is the reason I chose Erlang - with each component being a process (or a combination of processes) with several small state machines / servers, it should be possible to scale up indefinitely using Erlang's distributed mechanisms while still maintaining a central point of control / configuration.
+But that remains to be seen, this is after all my first Erlang program.
+It is a very draft first version.
 Currently completed is:

 - A simple CMTS simulation that implements DHCP relay.
 - A simple cable modem simulation that implelements DHCP client protocol.